Experienced Attorneys with Hit and Run Cases

 Nearly any car accident can be a traumatizing experience for the victims.
 Hit and run accidents, however, carry their own special ‘bite’.
 They leave injured people in their wake.
 Georgia law has outlined specific responsibilities and duties for any driver involved in a wreck.
 Those who fail to obey these laws may be held liable and prosecuted for their actions.
 If you yourself, or anybody you know, has suffered an injury due to the negligence of another driver, we are here to help.
-Our car wreck attorneys here at the Law Offices of Matthew C. Hines, can give you the legal representation you deserve to assert your claims to compensation.
+Our attorneys here at the Law Offices of Matthew C. Hines, can give you the legal representation you deserve to assert your claims to compensation.

 Accidents Classified as Hit and Runs